What a Jar of Rocks, Pebbles and Sand can Teach Us About Productivity

 I call this, working for work’s sake.
 And it’s the murderer of an enjoyable life.

-To start this visualization, list your tasks from most to least important.
-Then associate these with rocks, pebbles and sand.
+Before we start this visualization, list your tasks from most to least important.
+Then associate these with rocks, pebbles, and sand.
 The biggest rock being the most important task.
-Sand being the least.
-Also, let’s imagine a jar as your day, timeframe or project timeline.
+And sand being the minutiae.
+Also, let’s imagine a jar as your day, timeframe, or project timeline.

 Scenario 1: Starting with Sand